cyclaero/cagconv/README.md

 ## Fourier analysis of the SAR time series
 Solar Active Regions are recorded in terms of the area of the [Sun](https://en.wikipedia.org/wiki/Sun) which is seized by [Sunspots](https://en.wikipedia.org/wiki/Sunspot).
-Sunspots are caused by magnetic field flux and its number varies by the [11-year solar cycle](https://en.wikipedia.org/wiki/Solar_cycle).
+Sunspots are caused by magnetic field flux and its number and extend vary by the [11-year solar cycle](https://en.wikipedia.org/wiki/Solar_cycle).
 In general, cycles cry for [Fourier analysis](https://en.wikipedia.org/wiki/Fourier_analysis).
+Now, why not, let’s do it.

 `cyclasar` serves for this purpose when applied to the output of `sarconv`.